-From the keyboard feel, I would say that the Satechi keyboard is a bit "tighter".
-That means I have to build up a little more pressure so that a key is recognized as being pressed.
+In terms of the keyboard feel, I would say that the Satechi keyboard is a bit "tighter".
+That means I have to build up a little more pressure for a button to be recognized as being pressed.
 Especially in the first two days after the changeover, this meant that a letter was missing here and there in the written texts.
-However, you get used to it quickly and then have no more problems typing.
+However, you quickly get used to it and then have no more problems typing.

-Another difference to the Magic Keyboard is the incline of the keyboard.
-The Satechi keybard is slightly flatter and therefore the angle at which the keyboard is inclined on the table is smaller.
-Here, too, it took some getting used to.
-Humans are creatures of habit and if you have been working with a keyboard for decades, you will of course find everything "new" strange at first.
+Another difference to the Magic Keyboard is the inclination of the keyboard.
+The Satechi keyboard is slightly flatter and the angle at which the keyboard is tilted on the table is smaller.
+Here, too, some getting used to was required.
+Humans are creatures of habit and when you have been working with a keyboard for decades, you naturally find everything “new” funny at first.
 But that's not a real problem.

 I didn't notice it at first, but there are exactly three keys that are in a different location on the Satechi Slim Bluetooth Keyboard than on the Apple Magic Keyboard.
 It refers to:

-The Enter key is in one line on the Satechi keyboard and the diamond is one line higher.
-The angle brackets, on the other hand, no longer have their own key, but you type in the angle brackets using the "fn" function key and the letters X and Y. This should take a lot of getting used to, especially for programmers, as they very often work with diamonds and angle brackets.
+The Enter key is in one line on the Satechi keyboard and the hash is one line higher.
+The angle brackets, on the other hand, no longer have their own key, but you type in the angle brackets using the "fn" function key and the letters X and Y. This should require a lot of getting used to, especially for programmers, since they often work with diamonds and angle brackets.